labzero/guides/process/team_charter.md

 # [Project] Charter Template

-The following template is useful when kicking off a new project with our client-partners for new projects.
+The following template is useful for cross-functional teams when kicking off a new project with our client-partners.

 ## Summary & Objectives
 Link to [speclet](https://github.com/labzero/guides/blob/master/process/speclet_template.md).